gincegeorge/c-modules-for-node/README.md

 # fast-js
 Example of how to start writing c++ modules for node

-1. make sure your have node 9.8.0 installed
+1. make sure your have node modules installed
-2. `$ npm install`
+2. `$ npm rebuild`
 3. run the project with `$ npm start`

 ## What does it do?